 Growing Heirloom Tomatoes is an intermediate course for avid tomato gardeners, taught by Marie Iannotti.
 This online class covers the botanical essentials of the tomato plant, effective seed-starting, providing tomato plants with the optimal growing environment, tomato plant care, and special tomato growing techniques such as small-space gardening.

 “Throughout this class, you’ll get the techniques and tips you need to enjoy a bountiful harvest of heirloom tomatoes, with instruction from expert gardener Marie Iannotti.
-Learn about unique heirloom varieties, and discover which type will grow best in your geographic area”Growing Heirloom Tomatoes, with Marie Iannotti, bluprint
+Learn about unique heirloom varieties, and discover which type will grow best in your geographic area”Growing Heirloom Tomatoes, with Marie Iannotti, Craftsy

 The Cutting Garden, by Charlie Ryrie